brylevkirill/notes/Artificial Intelligence.md

 >	"I argue that data becomes temporarily interesting by itself to some self-improving, but computationally limited, subjective observer once he learns to predict or compress the data in a better way, thus making it subjectively simpler and more beautiful.
 Curiosity is the desire to create or discover more non-random, non-arbitrary, regular data that is novel and surprising not in the traditional sense of Boltzmann and Shannon but in the sense that it allows for compression progress because its regularity was not yet known.
 This drive maximizes interestingness, the first derivative of subjective beauty or compressibility, that is, the steepness of the learning curve.
 It motivates exploring infants, pure mathematicians, composers, artists, dancers, comedians, yourself, and artificial systems."

   Alex Graves:
 > 	"To learn as fast as possible about a piece of data, decrease as rapidly as possible the number of bits you need to compress that data.
-This is exactly how probabilistic models are trained: ∇-log Pr(x)
+This is exactly how probabilistic models are trained: ∇-log Pr(x).
 But what if you can choose which data to observe or even create your own?
 You should create the data that maximises the decrease in bits - the compression progress - of everything else you and your peers have ever observed.
 In other words, create the thing that makes the most sense of the world: art, science, music, jokes...
 Happiness is the first derivative of life!"

   - <https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#artificial-curiosity-and-creativity>